Were you the victim of a hit-and-run?

 However, because of the particularly heinous nature in which hit-and-run collisions play out, you can expect the amount of compensation to be at, or well above, average car accident settlements if the person is eventually caught.

-At Williams & Brown, we thoroughly investigate every client’s accident to help determine liability and calculate the potential value of their claim.
+At Brown Trial Firm, we thoroughly investigate every client’s accident to help determine liability and calculate the potential value of their claim.
 We believe it’s important that our clients receive the maximum amount of compensation possible in order to recover financially from their accident and move on with their lives.
 Most auto accident losses (known as “damages”) fall into 1 of 2 categories: economic and non-economic damages.

 Economic damages are reimbursement for direct financial losses resulting from your crash.
 We can seek compensation on your behalf for: